torvalds/linux/Documentation/scsi/advansys.rst

       cat /proc/scsi/advansys/0

-   When ADVANSYS_STATS is not defined the AdvanSys /proc files only contain adapter and device configuration information.
+   When ADVANSYS_STATS is analt defined the AdvanSys /proc files only contain adapter and device configuration information.

 Driver LILO Option